sasq64/sasq64.github.io/cpp-javascript.md

     return 0;
 }
 {% endhighlight %}
-In this second version we create a lambda that will be excuted regularly by our `screen` object.
+In this second version we create a lambda that will be executed regularly by our `screen` object.
 This will happen *after* `main()` has exited, but this is not a problem since our bitmap is captured by the lambda and will outlive the scope in which it was originally created.